quietboil/tclsvc/README.md

 ### Installing the Demo

-A demo script is included with TCLSVC - a small HTTP server.
-You could install it and make ready for configration by executing:
+A demo script of the HTTP server can be installed by executing:

 ```
 make install
 ```

-This will copy tclsvc into TCL `bin` directory and the demo script and the demo web site "content" into TCL `svc` directory.
+This will copy tclsvc - EXE and DLL - into TCL `bin` directory and the demo script and the demo web site "content" into TCL `svc` directory.
 If the latter does not exist, you will be prompted.

 The final step before running the demo as the NT service is to actully register it as a service.
 While this can be done manually, a helper batch script - `tclsvcctl.cmd` - is provided that makes the job a bit easier.